A Ballet, a Concert, and an Opera: what better way to enjoy European culture at its finest.

 Violetta goes out of the fashionable society, and she peacefully lives just with Alfredo in the suburbs of Paris.
 One day, when Alfredo is away, Violetta unexpectedly receives a visit from Alfredo’s father.
 He puts pressure on her to break up with Alfredo because of her past.
 Violetta is filled with sorrow, but she makes up her mind to break up with her boyfriend.
 She leaves their home without telling him the truth.
 Alfredo who knows nothing, gets angry at her breaking his trust in her.
 That same night, Violetta goes back to the society in Paris, and attends a party.
 Alfredo pursues her and makes accusations about her in front of all the guests.

 After a few months, Violetta lies down on her bed alone.
 In fact, she has been ill with a serious disease for some time and knew about it even while living with Alfredo.
 Death is fast approaching.
 At last, Alfredo rushes to her bedside; he was given a true account by his father, asks for her forgiveness.
 They swear to live together, but time is up, and Violetta breathes her last breath as she remembers the time she spent with Alfredo.

-The performance was magnificent.
-As with any great work of art, there are no words to describe the feelings it created in us.
+The performance is magnificent.
+As with any great work of art, there are no words to describe the feelings it creates in us.

 Common in operas, there was a libretto translating the lyrics from Italian into English (but not Czech, for some reason).
 We have never appreciated such things.
 If we can’t understand the plot from the movement and emotions of the performers, if the intensity of the song doesn’t touch us, then something is amiss.

-To our delight, the libretto malfunctioned, and we were allowed to exist in the moment of the performance without the interruptions of the narrative.
+To our delight, the libretto malfunctions, and we are allowed to exist in the moment of the performance without the interruptions of the narrative.

-We left the theatre enthused and delighted, and recounted our adventure over a glass of fine Czech pivo.
+We leave the theatre enthused and delighted, and recount our adventures over a glass of fine Czech pivo.